 Since panting can be the result of overheating and dehydration you should try to give your kitty some water throughout the car journey.

 Whenever I travel with my cats I make sure to have a bottle of water ready in case I see them panting or complaining in any way.

-You can get a pet bowl suitable for traveling, like the Agecash collapsible bowl that you can check on Amazon.
-It also comes with a waste bag dispenser that you can use to change your cat’s litter in case you’re going on a long car journey.
+You can get a pet bowl suitable for traveling, like It also comes with a waste bag dispenser that you can use to change your cat’s litter in case you’re going on a long car journey.